 The Company abolished the bonus scheme for Directors and introduced a performance-linked remuneration system in July 2006, thereby strengthening the incentives of Directors to increase the Company’s corporate value.
 In addition, to respond to the increase in the amount of performance-linked remuneration in conjunction with the improved business performance, it was resolved to increase the maximum amount of annual remuneration to Directors from ¥450 million to ¥800 million (including ¥100 million annually for Outside Directors) at the Company’s 131st Ordinary General Meeting of Shareholders, held on June 22, 2012.
 Performance-linked remuneration is not paid to Outside Directors.

 Calculation Method of Performance-Linked Remuneration

 As a short-term performance incentive, the performance-linked remuneration for the President shall be the amount that is obtained by multiplying the amount of actual net income attributable to owners of the parent for the current fiscal year (before deducting performance-linked remuneration [bonus]) by 0.75/1000.
-The performance-linked remuneration for Directors shall be determined by dividing the said amount in proportion to the index corresponding to each Director.
-The Company does not have a performance-linked remuneration paid to Directors in charge of business units shall be determined so that they partially reflect the performance of the relevant business units.
+The performance-linked remuneration for Directors shall be determined by multiplying the said amount by a predetermined index corresponding to each Director's position.
+The amounts of performance-linked remuneration paid to Directors in charge of business units shall be determined so that they partially reflect the performance of the relevant business units.

 Evaluation of the Effectiveness of the Board of Directors